 Holbeake Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Holbeake are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Holbeake include: Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbeake family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Holbeake Notables in all our PDF Extended History products and printed products wherever possible.